There are many different reasons why you may be experiencing male hair loss. Below are a few of the reasons:

 Telogen effluvium

-Telogen effluvium occurs when there is an increase in the number of hairs shed each day.
+Telogen effluvium is a type of fast-acting hair loss that occurs when there is an increase in the number of hairs shed each day.
 An increased proportion of hairs shift from the growing phase (anagen) to the shedding phase (telogen).
-Normally only 10% of the scalp hair is in the telogen phase, but in telogen effluvium this increases to 30% or more.
-This usually happens suddenly and can occur approximately 3 months after a trigger.
-Some common triggers of telogen effluvium are stress, medication and change in diet.
-If you experience this type of hair loss, consult your doctor for treatment.
+Normally, 10% of the scalp hair is in the telogen phase, but in telogen effluvium, this increases to 30% or more.
+This hair loss in men usually happens suddenly and can occur approximately three months after a trigger.
+Some common triggers of telogen effluvium are stress, medication and changes in diet.
+If you experience this type of male hair loss, consult your doctor for treatment.

 Alopecia Areata/ Auto-immune Disorder

 Another type of hair loss is alopecia areata, an auto-immune disorder that causes defined patches or complete hair loss that may happen rapidly.
-Alopecia Areata can result in total hair loss, which can prevent hair from growing back.
-When the hair does grow back, it’s possible that is will fall out again.
-There’s currently no cure for alopecia areata, but there are treatments that may help hair grow back and prevent future hair loss, as well as ways to cover up the hair loss that you are experiencing.
-If you experience this type of hair loss consult your doctor for treatment.
+Alopecia areata can result in total hair loss, which can prevent hair from growing back.
+When the hair does grow back, it’s possible that it will fall out again.
+There’s currently no cure for alopecia areata in men or women, but there are treatments that may help hair grow back and prevent future hair loss, as well as ways to cover up the hair loss you are experiencing.
+If you experience this hair loss consult your doctor for treatment.

 Hair Loss Due To Over Styling/ Traction Alopecia

 We all love to style our hair.
 However, manbuns and cornrows can all pull on your hair, resulting in hair loss that can lead to a condition known as traction alopecia.
 Early on, you may experience little bumps on your scalp that look like pimples.
-As the condition progresses, the main sign of traction alopecia is missing and broken hairs with the front and sides of your scalp most often affected.
-However, depending on your normal hair style, you may also experience hair loss on other areas of your scalp.
-Traction alopecia can be reversed if you opt for hairstyles that put less tension on your hair.
+As the condition progresses, the main signs of traction alopecia are missing and broken hairs, with the front and sides of your scalp most often affected.
+However, depending on your normal hairstyle, you may also experience hair loss on other areas of your scalp.
+Traction alopecia in men can be reversed if you opt for hairstyles that put less tension on your hair.
 If you don’t intervene soon enough, the hair loss may be permanent.
-If you experience this type of hair loss consult your doctor for treatment.
+If you experience alopecia hair loss, consult your doctor for treatment.

 Risk factors

-Along with the causes of hair loss mentioned above there are a number of factors that can increase your risk of hair loss, including:
+Along with the causes of hair loss in men mentioned above, several other factors can increase your risk of male hair loss, including:

 A family history of hair loss on your mother's or father's side